 Applications of Fourier analysis and linear system theory to optics.
 Topics include scalar diffraction theory, Fourier transforming properties of lenses, optical information processing, and imaging systems.
-Prerequisites: Both Elec Eng 3430 and Elec Eng 3600 or both Physics 2401 and Physics 4211 (Co-listed with ELEC ENG 5210).
+Prerequisites: Both Elec Eng 3430 and Elec Eng 3600 or Physics 4211.
+(Co-listed with ELEC ENG 5210).

 PHYSICS 5513 Fiber And Integrated Optics (LEC 3.0)